ms609/Concentration/README.md

 But what if this means I miss an urgent e-mail, your subconscious may yell.
-I found it helpful to make a list of people who may require a response within three hours, and to tell these people to telephone me when they had an urgent enquiry.
+I found it helpful to make a list of people who may require a response within three hours, and to ask these people to telephone me when they had an urgent enquiry.
+(They have never needed to call.)

 The instinct that e-mail requires immediate action is deeply rooted.
 I have tried a few experiments to train out this feeling of stressful hurry.
 One approach that